It’s Your Move, Ontario

 The spinal cord injury (SCI) community inspired the #peeforfree campaign in 2018.
 When asked what public policy priorities are critical, access to medical supplies came to the forefront.
 Three years + 83 letters + 93 government meetings later, #peeforfree remains the perfect embodiment as we continue to address this important issue.

-As a first step, our goal is to convince the Ontario Government to include a commitment in the 2021 Budget to examine all public coverage programs that fund intermittent catheters and related supplies.
+As a first step, we are asking the Ontario Government to examine the public coverage programs that fund catheters and related supplies to find out what we know will be both system and cost efficiencies.

 people use intermittent catheters every day in Ontario